1933 Funsten Nut strike: Labor force and working conditions

 In 1933, the pecan processing industry employed about 3,000 women, with Funsten's main plant employing about 700 women.
 Industrywide, about 85 to 90 percent of the workforce was made up of black women, with white women constituting much of the remainder.
 With a total of 1,200 employees, Funsten may have been the single largest employer of black women in St. Louis.
 About 40 percent of these workers were youths, while a majority were middle-aged and had families that they supported.
 Only a few men, both African Americans and white Americans, were employed in more specialized positions or as foremen.

 At Funsten, the workers operated in racially segregated facilities.
-For instance, at a plant on Chouteau Avenue, white women worked on the first floor while black women worked on the second floor.
+For instance, at a plant on Chouteau Avenue, the first floor was where white women worked while the second floor was where black women worked.
 Additionally, the black and white workers had different times for arriving and departing from the facilities.
 The black women worked 52 hours per week, from 6:45 a.m. to 4:45 p.m.
 Monday through Friday, with a 45-minute lunch break.
 (Note: At the time, Missouri had a law stipulating a maximum of 9 working hours per day, though violations of the law were commonplace.)
 On Saturdays, they worked until noon.
 White women's schedules, in contrast, typically ran from 7 a.m. to 4:30 p.m., with an hour-long lunch break.
 This was part of a larger trend in the region, as St. Louis was host to numerous Jim Crow laws that restricted African American life.

 Most of the women worked in "picking", a part of the processing procedure where workers would use a knife to separate the edible nut from its nutshell.
 The pickers operated in poor working conditions.
 Dust from the nuts posed a breathing hazard, which was made worse by poor ventilation in the facilities.
-Additionally, despite being a food-related industry, the plants were not subject to health regulations, and bathrooms were often not kept in a sanitary state.
+Additionally, despite being a food-related industry, the plants were not subject to health regulations, and bathrooms were often unsanitary.
 Sometimes, picking was performed at the workers' houses.